Flashback: The Beatles Release The ‘Let It Be’ Album

 The Let It Be album hit Number One on June 13th, 1970, ending Paul McCartney’s three-week run on top of the charts with his solo debut, McCartney.
 Let It Be went on to hold the top spot for a solid month until the soundtrack to Woodstock displaced it.

-Released last October was the long-awaited “Super Deluxe” version of the Beatles‘ Let It Be.
+Released in 2021 was the long-awaited “Super Deluxe” version of the Beatles‘ Let It Be.
 The set features six discs — a remastered version of the album, outtakes, a Blu-ray mix of Let It Be, and engineer Glyn Johns‘ original 1969 mix of the scrapped original album titled Get Back.

 The Let It Be album has been newly mixed by producer Giles Martin and engineer Sam Okell in stereo, 5.1 surround DTS, and Dolby Atmos.
 The “Super Deluxe” collections also feature 27 previously unreleased session recordings, a four-track Let It Be EP, and the never before released 14-track Get Back stereo LP mix compiled by engineer Glyn Johns in May 1969.